Renu-telugu/EchoSync/README.md

 # 🎮 Simon Says Game

 A fun and interactive memory-based game built using **HTML, CSS, and JavaScript**.
-This project was created as part of my learning journey in DOM manipulation through the Delta Full-Stack Development course.

 ---